 When the news came in, all activities on the base were cancelled, including (to my relief) our bivouac.
 We spent the weekend warm and dry in the day room, watching the news on television.
 On Monday morning we all had to line up in the rain and were marched onto a large open square, where we stood at attention while a general made a speech over a defective loudspeaker system.
 None of us understood a word that he said.
 We were then marched back to our quarters, and that was the end of our basic training.

 Six months earlier I had seen John F. Kennedy when he was being driven through the streets of Frankfurt in an open car (eerie in retrospect), standing and waving to the crowds.
-My wife and I later figured out that we had both been standing in the same crowd on the same street, about a block apart, so we theoretically could have met that day, but we didn’t actually meet until five years later in California.
+My wife and I later realized that we both saw Kennedy on that day.
+I was standing in a crowd on the sidewalk and she was upstairs in a nearby building in the office of a friend’s father.
+So we theoretically could have met that day, but we didn’t actually meet until five years later in California.

 My photo in this post is from 2006.
 I wrote the text in 2020.